osiam/server/README.md

 # Issue tracker for the Connector

-Issues, bugs and feature requests can be brought to us using [OSIAM Connector for Java's issue tracker](https://github.com/osiam/server/issues).
+Issues, bugs and feature requests can be brought to us using [OSIAM's issue tracker](https://jira.osiam.org/browse/BT).